JonathanDLTran/Lambda-Calculus-Interpreter/README.md

 Some computer algebra optimizations were added to be used after the derivative was calculated.
 The optimizations are detailed from https://www.cs.cornell.edu/courses/cs3110/2008fa/hw/ps2/ps2.html.

+Note that this differentiation program is written in a functional style, close to how one would write it in OCaml.
+Some things are clumsier, for example, having to reflect on types instead of having the type be known at compile time, when matching.

+## Control Flow Graph Generator
 There is a control flow graph generator for the language I created last summer.
 To run, use the command:
 ```
 python3 cfg.py